How to Apply for SSD Benefits for Leukemia

 If You Do Not Meet the Listing Requirements

 If your condition does not meet or equal the leukemia listing, you may still be able to qualify for disability benefits if you can show that you are not able to work because your condition is expected to last at least one year and prevents you from being able to work.

 This process involves using a residual functional capacity assessment to determine your limitations based on the symptoms, treatment response and side effects related to your condition.

 Contact an Experienced Disability Lawyer

 If you are applying for disability benefits for leukemia, consider contacting an experienced disability lawyer.
 Our attorneys can help gather medical evidence to support your claim and explain what options may be available to you.
-The Social Security Disability benefits lawyers at Phillips Disability work on a contingency fee basis, so you only pay attorneys’ fees if your claim is approved.
+The Social Security Disability benefits lawyers at Dayes Law Firm PC work on a contingency fee basis, so you only pay attorneys’ fees if your claim is approved.